fontlabcom/getgo-fonts/getgo-fonts/cc0/cosm/cosm-italic[wght].md

-## GetGo Cosm
+## GG Cosm

-GetGo Cosm is a neo-grotesque sanserif font family with a weight axis, in two inclinations: upright and italic.
+GG Cosm is a neo-grotesque sanserif font family with a weight axis, in two inclinations: upright and italic.

 It contains 359 glyphs and 5 OpenType features, and supports 358 characters from the Unicode blocks: Latin Extended-A, Basic Latin, Latin-1 Supplement, General Punctuation, Mathematical Operators, Spacing Modifier Letters, Latin Extended Additional, Latin Extended-B.